ionic-team/stencil-site/src/docs/framework-integration/react.md

 # React

 With an application built using the `create-react-app` script the easiest way to include the component library is to call `defineCustomElements(window)` from the `index.js` file.
+Note that in this scenario `applyPolyfills` is needed if you are targeting Edge or IE11.

 ```tsx
 import React from 'react';